Funny the World...

 Steve - Singer/songwriter Steve Schalchlin, one of the "grand old men of on-line journaling," whom Im proud to call my friend.
 His song cycle, "New World Waking" was performed in December 2008 at Davis Symphony Hall in San Francisco, by the San Francisco Gay Men's Chorus.

-Jim/Jimmy - Steve's partner of more than 20 years, a fabulous actor who won tons of awards for his one man show Zero Hour.
-Now preparing to open a new show, Character Man this fall.
+Jim/Jimmy - Steve's partner of more than 20 years, a fabulous actor who won tons of awards for his one man shows Zero Hour and Character Man.
+He knew/knows every big name in show biz.

 Shelly and Ellen - good friends who have been activists for gay rights forever and together as a couple for more than 30 years.
 They were the very first couple in California to be legally married during that brief window when marriage was legal for gay couples here four years ago.